SvOlli/sorbus/doc/site/index.md

 ### Running The Replica Of An Apple 1 Computer

 Ever wanted to know, how you would have worked with an Apple 1?
-Here you can [try this out](apple1.md).
+Here is how you can [try this out](apple1.md).
 It's more cumbersome that you'd probably think.

 ### Implement Your Own Design Of An 8-Bit Computer